 1. Dependent exemption

-For tax years prior to 2018, your child is also likely to be your dependent and eligible for the dependent exemption.
+For tax years prior to 2018, your child was likely your dependent and eligible for the dependent exemption.
 An exemption, much like a deduction, reduces your taxable income, which can lower your tax obligation.

-The IRS changes exemption amounts periodically.
-Qualifying children must be under 19 years of age at the end of the year to qualify (under 24 for students).
-If the qualifying child is permanently disabled, the age restriction does not apply.
+Children qualifying for the dependent exemption in past tax years had to be under 19 years of age at the end of the year to qualify (under 24 for students).
+If the qualifying child was permanently disabled, the age restriction did not apply.

 Beginning in 2018, the dependent exemption has been replace with dependent credits such as the increased child tax credit - see below.